Some open problems on multiple ergodic averages: Problems related to polynomial sequences

+We mention also a closely related multiple recurrence problem: \begin{problem} Suppose that the polynomials $p_1,\ldots,p_\ell\in \Z[t]$ are rationally independent and have zero constant term.
+Show that for every $A\in \X$ and every $\varepsilon>0$, there exists $n\in \N$ such that

 \end{problem} In fact, the set of integers $n$ for which \eqref{E:lowerbounds} holds is expected to have bounded gaps.
 The lower bounds are known when all transformations are equal \cite{FrK05b} and they are also known for general commuting transformations when the polynomials are monomials with distinct degrees \cite{CFH11}.
-The result fails if the polynomials are distinct and pairwise dependent; in this case no fixed power of $\mu(A)$ works as a lower bound in \eqref{E:lowerbounds} for every system and set \cite{BHK05}.
+Combining techniques from \cite{CFH11} and \cite{Pan15} it is very likely that the problem can be solved for arbitrary polynomials with distinct degrees.
+The result fails if two of the polynomials are distinct and dependent; in this case no fixed power of $\mu(A)$ works as a lower bound in \eqref{E:lowerbounds} for arbitrary systems and sets \cite{BHK05}.
 On the other hand, the assumption that the polynomials are rationally independent is not necessary, for instance, the result is expected to work for the family of polynomials $\{n,n^2,n^2+n\}$ (this is known to be the case when all transformations are equal \cite{Fr08}).
-We remark that Problem~\ref{Conj:CommCharInd} is solved, then the conjectured lower bounds of Problem~\ref{Conj:LowerBounds} will follow rather easily.
+We remark that if Problem~\ref{Conj:CommCharInd} is solved, then the conjectured lower bounds of Problem~\ref{Conj:LowerBounds} will follow rather easily.
+On the other hand, Problem~\ref{Conj:LowerBounds} is open even when $\ell=2$.